-Fiscal year 2005 public health and human services expenditures were \$23.53 billion and are projected to be \$24.3 billion for fiscal year 2006.
-Of the fiscal year 2005 expenditures, \$8.2 billion were funded from the General Fund, while \$8.9 billion is estimated for fiscal year 2006.
-Federal funds are expected to decrease by \$114.5 million, and augmentations are expected to increase by \$112.9 million for fiscal year 2006.
-The fiscal year 2006 budget also includes \$337.0 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
+Fiscal year 2005 public health and human services expenditures were \$23.3 billion and are projected to be \$24.3 billion for fiscal year 2006.
+For fiscal 2007, \$23.7 billion is proposed for these purposes.
+Of the fiscal year 2006 expenditures, \$9.1 billion will be funded from the General Fund, while \$9.4 billion is estimated to be provided from the General Fund for fiscal year 2007.
+Federal funds are expected to decrease by \$345.6 million, and augmentations are expected to decrease by \$511.9 million for fiscal year 2007.
+The fiscal year 2007 budget also includes \$428.9 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
 Federal funds matching the additional state Tobacco MSA funds are included in the decrease noted above.
+In addition, under the terms of the 1998 settlement that created the Tobacco Settlement Fund, payments by the tobacco companies may, in certain circumstances be reduced, reflecting decline in cigarette sales, and such payments also may be limited, delayed or terminated as a result of bankruptcy or insolvency of tobacco companies or legal challenges to the settlement.
+For fiscal year 2007, receipts from the Tobacco MSA have been reduced by \$43.5 million as certain tobacco companies decided to withhold or to place into escrow over \$1 billion in payments from their April 2006 payments to the various states and localities under provisions of the Tobacco MSA.
+The Commonwealth's share of withheld Tobacco MSA funds totals \$43.5 million and the Commonwealth has filed suit to recover the funding withheld by tobacco companies.
 Public health and human service programs are the largest single component of combined state and federal spending in the Commonwealth's operating budget.
-The overall budget increase reflects caseload increases as well as higher costs to provide support for former welfare clients obtaining work, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and mental retardation.
+The overall budget decrease reflects proposed cost containment and cash flow strategies that will eliminate or delay some medical assistance payments offsetting the impact of caseload increases as well as higher costs to provide support for former welfare clients obtaining work, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and mental retardation.

 Programs providing temporary financial assistance and medical assistance comprise the largest portion of public health and human services expenditures.
-General Fund expenditures for these assistance programs by the Commonwealth amounted to \$4.7 billion in fiscal year 2005, while \$5.1 billion is budgeted from the General Fund for fiscal year 2006.
-The fiscal year 2005 budget included the use of \$79.9 million in additional intergovernmental transfer funds to offset General Fund requirements and \$260.6 million is estimated for fiscal year 2006 for expected program cost increases.
-A nursing home assessment fee provided a General Fund offset of \$157.8 million in fiscal year 2005 and is expected to provide \$185.7 million offset in fiscal year 2006.
-In addition, a managed care organization assessment provided a General Fund offset of \$174.9 million in fiscal year 2005 and is expected to provide a \$192.6 million offset in fiscal year 2006.
-Approximately 37 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
+General Fund expenditures for these assistance programs by the Commonwealth amounted to \$4.7 billion in fiscal year 2005, while \$5.3 billion is budgeted from the General Fund for fiscal year 2006 and \$5.6 billion is proposed for fiscal year 2007.
+The fiscal year 2005 budget included the use of \$139.2 million in additional intergovernmental transfer funds to offset General Fund requirements and \$185.0 million is estimated for fiscal year 2006.
+A nursing home assessment fee provided a General Fund offset of \$157.8 million in fiscal year 2005 and is expected to provide \$213.3 million offset in fiscal year 2006.
+In fiscal year 2007, the nursing home assessment offset is projected at \$153.5 million.
+In addition, a managed care organization assessment provided a General Fund offset of \$174.9 million in fiscal year 2005 and is expected to provide a \$196.1 million offset in fiscal year 2006.
+The managed care organization assessment is projected to provide \$191.9 million General Fund offset in fiscal year 2007.
+Approximately 39 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
 The balance is provided from reimbursements by the federal government and through various program collection activities conducted by the Commonwealth.